arkency/posts/posts/2015-10-24-rolling-back-complex-apps.md

 Job.enqueue(1)
 ```

-And then in second step change the method so it depends on the additional argument
+And then in a second step change the method so it depends on the additional argument
 and the code that enqueues to pass that argument: